 International Operating Margin.
+Operating margin was 12.9% in both 2022 and 2021.
+The 2022 margin is driven by higher revenue, lower purchased intangible asset amortization costs, and lower incentives, partially offset by higher cloud production costs and depreciation expense related to technology transformation project spending.
 Operating margin increased to 12.9% in 2021 as compared to 7.9% in 2020.
 The increase in margin is due to increased revenue, lower purchased intangible asset amortization costs and discretionary expense control, partially offset by increased people costs, royalty costs, production costs and depreciation of capitalized internal-use software and systems costs.
-Operating margin decreased to 7.9% in 2020 as compared to 10.9% in 2019.
-The reduced margin is due to the negative effects of COVID-19 on revenue, as well as an increase in depreciation and incremental technology costs related to the ongoing technology transformation, partially offset by reduced operating costs from discretionary expense control across the regions in 2020.